timothybeal/h.lab/projects.md

 > Try making your own bot and experiment with it using h.lab's DIY tutorial, [Build a Bot.](https://colab.research.google.com/drive/18f0pvnrb7I7IAYu1soWRBi4RiwLbW5Iy?usp=sharing)

 > [Link to additional code and related files on GitHub.](https://github.com/timothybeal/artificialcreativity)

-## *h.lab Embedded* ##

-> This collaborative project seeks to develop capacity for interdisciplinary human-tech collaboration by designing, building, and testing a shared vocabulary and framework for embeddable, team-based ethical engagement with and critical reflection on new research in data science, AI, and other emerging technologies.
-We will test our team model and process by embedding ourselves in specific research projects at CWRU.
-The model would also be adaptable to enterprise projects outside the academy.

 &nbsp;